Updated: 9 February 2022

 You also have the right to be forgotten.
 If you wish us to remove your details from our records, please contact email@example.com.

 Members are responsible for the accuracy of data on their member profiles.
 This profile, which is accessible via the website, is to promote each member.
-It cannot be used for commercial purposes.
+You may ask us, or we may ask you, to rectify information you or the Alliance think is inaccurate.

 If you believe that data that we hold about you, outside of the member profiles, is inaccurate, please contact firstname.lastname@example.org to correct this.